-Regulation 211 CMR 133.00 was promulgated on February 23, 1996 to promote the public welfare and safety by establishing fair and uniform standards for the repair of damaged motor vehicles when an insurer pays for the cost of repairs.
-It is intended to be read in conjunction with 212 CMR 2.00 in Appendix F.
+Regulation 211 CMR 133.00 promotes the public welfare and safety by establishing fair and uniform standards for the repair of damaged motor vehicles when an insurer pays for the cost of repairs.
+It is intended to be read in conjunction with 212 CMR 2.00 in Appendix E.